Tips for keeping safe from fire during warm weather

 Fire doors

-Even though it may be tempting to keep fire doors slightly wedged open to let some air circulate, please make sure that all fire doors stay closed.
+Even though it may be tempting to keep fire doors wedged open to let air circulate, please make sure that all fire doors stay closed.

-Fire doors can prevent a fire from spreading for up to 30 minutes.
+Fire doors are there to protect you and can prevent a fire from spreading for up to 30 minutes.
 If a fire was to occur and the doors were kept open, it would spread quickly throughout the building and affect your own and other residents’ safety.

 Aerosols and glass

 Did you know that aerosols left on windowsills in the heat can explode and cause fires?
-And mirrors or glass beads in direct sunlight can also cause fires?
+And mirrors or glass beads in direct sunlight could bounce onto something flammable?

 If you have items in your home that are a fire risk, consider closing your curtains or blinds at times to prevent fires.